 The Seattle Symphony made headlines at the end of summer with the announcement that Xian Zhang will take on the reins as new music director starting with the 2025/26 season (for an initial contract of five years) – becoming the first woman conductor to lead a major West Coast orchestra.

-The SSO has been without a leader since Zhang’s predecessor, Thomas Dausgaard, resigned in the midst of his tenure in early 2022.
+The Seattle Symphony has been without a leader since Zhang’s predecessor, Thomas Dausgaard, resigned in the midst of his tenure in early 2022.
 Among those who have been helping to hold down the fort during this period of transition are concertmaster Noah Geller and principal cellist Efe Baltacıgil.
 Both musicians took the spotlight as soloists in the Brahms Double Concerto, the work headlining the orchestra’s most recent programme.
 Alevtina Ioffe, who made her symphonic US debut with the Seattle Symphony a year ago, returned to the podium to guest conduct.

 Geller became concertmaster in 2018 — that appointment followed a three-year gap while the search was underway — and Baltacıgil has served in his leading role since 2011.
-The duo’s approach to the Brahms was nourished by their longstanding relationship with the SSO and their own partnership as orchestral leaders and participants in the city’s rich chamber music scene.
+The duo’s approach to the Brahms was nourished by their longstanding relationship with the Seattle Symphony and their own partnership as orchestral leaders and participants in the city’s rich chamber music scene.
 Those factors ensured a coherence of purpose, as well as a sense of collective excitement, that can go missing when a pair of outsider soloists is imported for the occasion.

 The Double Concerto has a reputation for being relatively ‘lightweight’ Brahms, but Geller and Baltacıgil made their deep admiration of the score so manifest that, while we were listening, this seemed music of great consequence indeed.
 Their well-matched advocacy proved especially compelling in the first movement, which unfolded with moments of gripping suspense mixed with an expansive sense of friendship.